 Any light will work for kale microgreens, we used low-wattage grow lights, but any LED shop light with a K-value of 5,000 will work wonderfully!

 Water kale microgreens when they need water.
 When the tray feels light, water them.

-Grow them on under lights between 8 and 16 days.
+Grow them under lights between 8 and 16 days.

-It's best to harvest before then as the stems were quite woody.
+It’s best to harvest before then as the stems become quite woody.

 Kale microgreens do have a good shelf life.